eliasmbauer/Rain-World-Rarefaction-Cell-Prop/README.md

 - **setup.pdf**
   A PDF containing the assembly instructions.

-- **Rarefaction_Cell_Chassis.stl**
+- **Rarefaction_Cell_Chassis**
-  An STL file for the chassis to hold all the components, modeled after the in-game asset.
+  A folder containing the stl files for the chassis, modeled after the in-game asset.

 - **Refraction_Cell_Circuit_(Kicad)**
   A folder containing the Gerber files necessary to edit and print the control board, as well as the files necessary for modifications.